rameshsinger/Indexed-File-Loader/README.md

 1.Just Copy IndexedScript.js from dist folder And Add It In Your Project<br>
-2.Include This File In HTML Head
+2.Include This File In HTML Head<br>
-3.Create An JSON File Like below
+3.Create An JSON File Like below<br>
 ```
 {
     "fileConfig": {